 Challenges and limitations

 Computer vision in sports heavily depends on camera systems to obtain and later process sports footage.
 Typically, several cameras are placed close to the location where the event takes place, like the sidelines of a training field or the stands in a stadium during a match.
-The angle, positioning, hardware, and other shooting setups differ significantly from sport to sport, and even within the same match.
+The angle, positioning, hardware, and other shooting setups are different for each sport, and even within the same match.
 This poses a certain challenge for computer vision systems because they also need to be adjusted and tailored to specific matches and footage acquisition styles.
 A few more challenges include:

 - Advanced filming equipment is unavailable for many sports clubs and performance analysis departments.

-- In certain circumstances, it may be challenging for computer vision video processing systems to differentiate between the background and players, players and objects, players with the same outfit, and more.
+- In certain circumstances, it may be challenging for computer vision systems that process videos to differentiate between the background and players, players and objects, players with the same outfit, and more.

-Computer vision has addressed these shortcomings to some measure.
+However, computer vision has addressed these shortcomings to some measure.
 For example, computers are now able to distinguish between the ground, players, and other foreground objects due to image processing.
-Or else, color-based segmentation algorithms allow detecting the grass by its green color, facilitating pitch zone detection, tracking moving players, and identifying the ball.
+Also, color-based segmentation algorithms can detect the grass by its green color, facilitating pitch zone detection, tracking moving players, and identifying the ball.

 Sports datasets

-For those interested in digging further into the topic and experimenting with computer vision in sports, here is a list of ready-made public datasets.
+For those interested in digging further into the topic and experimenting with computer vision in the sports industry, here is a list of ready-made public datasets.

 1. Yoga pose image classification dataset